-Sunday noon to 5 p.m.
+Thursday to Sunday noon to 4 p.m. and by appointment

 We invite you to experience the lifestyle of a 1920s and 30s gentleman’s working ranch through a guided tour of The Brinton Museum’s Main Ranch House, view the featured art exhibitions and the Native American Collection in the Gallery and take a stroll around the well-kept grounds and outbuildings and Little Goose Creek Lodge.